1 Statics Review

 Recall that the moment vector describes the axis around which the body tends to rotate.
 Each individual component represents the tendency of the body to rotate around the specified axis.

-In 3D, there are three internal forces and three internal moments (Figure 1.3).
-There is one normal force (Nx) perpendicular to the cross-section and two shear forces (Vy and Vz) parallel to the cross-section.
-There are two bending moments (My and Mz) which act around the axes parallel to the cross-section and one torsional moment (Tx) which acts around the axis perpendicular to the cross-section.
-We will study each of these loads in detail in this textbook.
+In 3D there are three internal forces and three internal moments (Figure 1.7).
+One normal force (Nx) is perpendicular to the cross-section, and two shear forces (Vy and Vz) are parallel to the cross-section.
+Two bending moments (My and Mz) act around the axes parallel to the cross-section, and one torsional moment (Tx) acts around the axis perpendicular to the cross-section.
+This textbook examines each of these loads.

-Figure 1.3: In 3D, there are three internal forces (normal force Nx and two shear forces Vy and Vz) and three internal moments (torsional moment Tx and two bending moments My and Mz)
+Figure 1.7: In 3D there are three internal forces (normal force Nx and two shear forces Vy and Vz) and three internal moments (torsional moment Tx and two bending moments My and Mz).

-Note that the choice of coordinate system here is arbitrary (as long as it is a right handed coordinate system).
-Loads are defined as normal, shear, bending, or torsion based on the effect they have on the body.
+Note that here the choice of coordinate system is arbitrary (as long as it is a right handed coordinate system).
+Loads are defined as normal, shear, bending, or torsional according to the effect they have on the body.
 For example, the normal force always acts in the direction perpendicular to the cross-section of the body and has the effect of extending or compressing the body.
-In the case of Figure 1.3, the x-axis is the axis perpendicular to the cross-section, so the force in the x direction is the normal force.
+In the case of Figure 1.7, the x-axis is the axis perpendicular to the cross-section, so the force in the x direction is the normal force.
 If the axes or the body were oriented differently, the x component of the force could be a shear force instead of a normal force.

 1.4.1 Calculating Moments

 Any position vector that goes from the point the moment is about to any point on the line of action of the force (F) will work for \(\vec{r}\) in the cross product.
-Considering Figure 1.4, we could say:
+Considering Figure 1.8, we could say

 \[ \begin{aligned}\vec{M_O}&=\vec{r_1}\times\vec{F}\\&=\vec{r_2}\times\vec{F}\\&=\vec{r_3}\times\vec{F}\end{aligned}\\ \]

 Using the cross product to calculate moment will result in a vector expression for the moment equation that gives all three components at one time with the correct signs to indicate clockwise (negative) or counterclockwise (positive) rotation.
-The clockwise or counterclockwise direction of rotation is based on the perspective of looking from the positive end of the axis towards the negative.
+The direction of rotation depends on the perspective, here taken from the positive end of the axis looking toward the negative.

-The second option to calculate moments is to perform scalar calculations in which the sum of the moments about the x, y, and z axis is calculated individually.
-To use this option, it might be helpful to recall:
+The second option to calculate moments is to perform scalar calculations in which the sum of the moments about the x-, y-, and z-axis is calculated individually.
+To use this option, it might be helpful to recall several concepts:

-1. The general scalar equation for moment is M = F*d, where d is the perpendicular distance between the point the moment is being taken about and the line of action of the force (see Figure 1.4).
-One can also use:
+1. The general scalar equation for moment is M = F⨉d, where d is the perpendicular distance between the point the moment is being taken about and the line of action of the force (see Figure 1.8).
+You can also use

 where

-r = any straightline distance from the point the moment is being taken about to any point on the force vector \(\vec F\) and
+r = any straight-line distance from the point the moment is being taken about to any point on the force vector \(\vec F\)

 α = angle between \(\vec F\) and the position vector \(\vec{r}\) that corresponds to the distance r.

-In Figure 1.4, various α and r pairs can be seen.
-Note that either α or it’s complement angle can be used since the sine of the angle will be the same either way.
+Figure 1.8 shows various α and r pairs.
+Note that either α or its complement angle can be used because the sine of the angle is the same either way.

-2. Forces do not cause moments about points they go through or axes they act through.
+2. Forces do not cause moments about points they traverse or axes they act through.

-3. Forces do not cause moments about axes they are parallel to (i.e., Fx wouldn’t cause a moment around an x-axis no matter where the point is).
+3. Forces do not cause moments about axes they are parallel to—for example, Fx wouldn’t cause a moment around an x-axis no matter where the point is.

-4. When taking the moment about a point, the origin of the coordinate axes should be moved to that point for the purpose of determining the distance between the axis and the force.
+4. When taking the moment about a point, move the origin of the coordinate axes to that point to determine the distance between the axis and the force.

-Given all the reminders above, one can apply the following equations:
+Given all the foregoing reminders, you can apply the following equations:

-The ± is decided based on the right-hand rule (see text below for guidance) or visual inspection.
-As mentioned above, when using visual inspection, the direction of rotation is judged by looking from the positive end of the axis towards the negative end.
-A counterclockwise rotation is considered to be positive and a clockwise rotation is considered to be negative.
+The ± is decided by the right-hand rule or visual inspection.
+As mentioned, when using visual inspection, judge the direction of rotation by looking from the positive end of the axis toward the negative end.
+A counterclockwise rotation is considered positive, and a clockwise rotation is considered negative.

-1. Orient your right hand so that the palm is at the point the moment is about and the fingers are aligned with the moment arm, extended to the force.
+1. Orient your right hand so that the palm is at the moment point and the fingers are aligned with the moment arm, extended to the force.
 The moment arm is the axis along which the perpendicular distance to the axis would be determined.
 For example, if finding Mx due to Fy, the moment arm is in the z direction.

-2. The thumb is aligned with the axis of rotation (axis around which the moment is being calculated).
+2. The thumb is aligned with the axis of rotation—that is, with the axis around which the moment is being calculated.

 3. Curl your fingers in the direction of the force.
-If your thumb is pointed in the positive rotation axis direction to perform this action, the moment is counterclockwise.
+If to perform this action your thumb is pointed in the positive rotation axis direction, the moment is counterclockwise.
 If your thumb is pointed in the negative rotation axis direction, the moment is clockwise.
 Typical convention designates counterclockwise rotation to be positive and clockwise to be negative.

 These concepts are further reviewed in Example 1.6.